 Want to know what a genetics undergraduate degree offers and what you need to do to enrol?
-Read on!
-(If you're looking for postgraduate programmes visit: Postgraduate programmes).
+Read on, or download our Genetics Pathways leaflet.

 At Otago you can major or minor in Genetics as part of a Bachelor of Science (BSc) degree.
 Other degrees with a strong genetics component are the the Bachelor of Biomedical Sciences (BBiomedSc) and Bachelor of Applied Science (BAppSc) degrees.

-Find out more about our contributing departments listed below, or dive directly into the Genetics related research going on within these departments:
+Find out more about our contributing departments listed below

 - Department of Anatomy